Peugeot 208 Review

 As you’d expect, this small Peugeot hatchback isn’t a performance car.
 What it does have, however, is a choice of seriously accomplished engines and even a compelling battery-powered alternative for buyers that have access to an EV charger.

 The 1.2-litre, three-cylinder petrol engine under the bonnet is widely used across the Peugeot, Citroen and Vauxhall lineups, but it’s particularly well suited to the comparatively lightweight 208.
-Entry-level versions lack a turbocharger but their 75hp output means they’re strong enough for city driving and the odd bit of motorway work.
-The 100hp and 130hp turbo versions are noticeably more powerful, with decent overtaking performance and the option of an eight-speed automatic gearbox.
+Entry-level versions lack a turbocharger but their 75hp output means they’re strong enough for city driving and the odd bit of motorway work, while offering the cheapest insurance costs.
+The popular 100hp and 130hp turbo versions are noticeably more powerful, with decent overtaking performance and the option of an eight-speed automatic gearbox.

-Then there’s the e-208, with its 100kW (136hp) electric motor and 50kWh battery pack taking the place of the petrol engine and fuel tank.
-You get surprisingly brisk acceleration accompanied by nothing other than a faint, distant whirring.
-This is one of the most compelling small electric cars you can currently buy and a genuine competitor to the Renault Zoe – especially if you take advantage of the savings available when buying nearly new.
+Then there’s the e-208, with its electric motor and battery pack taking the place of the petrol engine and fuel tank.
+You get surprisingly brisk acceleration accompanied by nothing other than a faint, distant whirring, and over 200 miles to a charge – which’ll cost just a few quid on a home charger with the right tariff.
+This is one of the most compelling small electric cars you can currently buy and is more polished than the Renault Zoe.
+And ignore the ambitious pricing of new e-208s because, on the used market, an electric version can be picked up for the same price or less than a petrol equivalent.

 Driving and comfort